- suspa@prf.jcu.cz

 Aleš Lisner

 In a broad sense, I am mostly interested in the effect of biodiversity on ecosystem functioning in temperate grasslands.
-Most specifically, I focus on the effect of species richness on different community properties such as above and below-ground productivity, changes in soil nutrients, changes in soil moisture or temperature and long-term stability of the community.
+More specifically, I focus on the effect of species richness on different community properties such as above and below-ground productivity, changes in soil nutrients, changes in soil moisture or temperature and long-term stability of communities.
 Furthermore, I ask how is species success defined by their characteristics.
 My work is mostly dependent on a manipulative experiment in the highly diverse meadow which provides a great opportunity to study different processes in natural plant communities with realistic plant assemblages, which has not been the case in the majority of biodiversity-ecosystem functioning experiments.
-In the near future, I would like to focus on biodiversity effect on arbuscular mycorrhizal fungi and the ability of highly diverse communities to resist invasions of alien species.
+In the near future, I would like to focus also on biodiversity effect on the ability of highly diverse communities to resist invasions of alien species.
 I am also interested in tropical ecology, especially in Papua New Guinea, where I studied interactions between climbing representatives of genus Piper and its host trees.

 Marie Konečná